 I’m back to painting these days.
 This is my latest work – painted wooden Lazy Susan, an Abstract Flower.
 Actually, it has a beautiful shine since I’ve used glossy Mod Podge.

-Just recently, I was thinking of removing the “This and That” part of my blog.
+Just recently, I was thinking of removing the “CRAFTY” part of my blog.
 But then I remembered why I’ve decided to have a blog in the first place.